 |Courtesy of Telecanter|

-So here are the changes, listed as system from the ground up, so not so much changes as they are inspired ideas.
+Here are the changes, listed as system from the ground up.
+So not so much changes to the TRR system as they are inspired ideas.

-- The player (not the DM), writes the word they intend to learn on a grid (maybe even a scrabble board).
+- The player (not the DM), writes the word they intend to learn on a grid (maybe even a copy of a scrabble board).

 - Each time they find a valuable or hard-won tome, curio, or reagent that can help them learn a letter of the spell, they can take a week to study it and check off a letter from among their words (this is when you get the satisfaction of using pen to fill in a crossword).